Kevin Sherrer: New York Giants

 On January 25, 2020, it was announced that Sherrer would become the inside linebackers coach for the New York Giants.
 Sherrer assumed outside linebackers coach duties with the team after Bret Bielema left to become the head coach for Illinois on December 19, 2020.

 It was announced prior to the 2021 season that he would continue to coach the entire linebacking core.
 He was let go after the 2021 season.

 Georgia Tech

 On January 4, 2023, it was announced that Sherrer was hired to be the linebackers coach and co-defensive coordinator for Georgia Tech under head coach Brent Key.

+On October 1, 2023, Sherrer was promoted to defensive coordinator by Brent Key.

 Family

 Sherrer and his wife, Carrie, have twin sons, Kaleb and Kyle.

-While coaching at Georgia in 2015 his sister Rasha was found murdered.
+While coaching at Georgia in 2015, his sister Rasha was found murdered.